 So what of its fate?
 It currently stands a little rundown but there was a news report which alleged it could soon be turned into a tiny museum… for thimbles!
 How quaint.

-Youlgreave River Swimming
+Youlgreave Swimming Wild

 We’d opted for a river walk on our trip to Youlgreave as the paths were assuredly flat and not requiring wellies after all the rain we’d had.
 These promises were fulfilled but perhaps we should have brought our swimsuits instead?